zhaggenhong/hilojack.github.io/_posts/vim-file.md

 	:. reduce file name to current directory
 	:r root of the file name(without extension)
 	:e extension of file name

+### buffer
+Register `%` contains the name of the current file, and register `#` contains the name of the alternate file. string `~` replace HOME

+	:echo @% 				def/my.txt	directory/name of file (relative to the current working directory of /abc) :echo expand('%:t') 	my.txt		name of file ('tail') :echo expand('%:t:r') 	my			name of filename (without extension) :echo expand('%:p') 	/abc/def/my.txt	full path
+	:echo expand('%:p:h')	/abc/def	directory containing file ('head') :echo expand('%:p:h:t')	def			First get the full path with :p (/abc/def/my.txt), then get the head of that with :h (/abc/def), then get the tail of that with :t (def)

 ### wildcard
 > :h wildcard